-According to another version of stakeholderism, corporate leaders should and do deliver value to stakeholders because doing so maximizes shareholder value ex ante, even if in specific situations it may reduce shareholder value ex post, by inducing ex ante investments by stakeholders.
-For example, when negotiating the sale of the company, corporate leaders might want to protect the interests of local employees and therefore might obtain a formal commitment from the buyer to keep the plant in its current location, even if a relocation would increase profits for shareholders.
-Although such decision would reduce shareholder value ex post, corporate leaders promised to give weight to the interests of employees in this kind of situations in order to increase shareholder value ex ante, by inducing employees to join the company and contribute to its success.
+Another version of stakeholderism posits that corporate leaders should and do deliver value to stakeholders because doing so maximizes shareholder value ex ante by inducing ex ante investments by stakeholders, even if in specific situations it may reduce shareholder value ex post.
+For example, when negotiating the sale of the company, corporate leaders might want to protect the interests of local employees and therefore might try to obtain a formal commitment from the buyer to keep the plant in its current location, even if a relocation would increase profits for shareholders.
+Although such a decision would reduce shareholder value ex post, corporate leaders agree to give weight to the interests of employees in this kind of situation in order to increase shareholder value ex ante by inducing employees to join the company and contribute to its success.

-In the academic literature, this version of stakeholderism was put forward in influential studies by economists Andrei Shleifer and Larry Summers, by prominent legal scholar Jack Coffee, and by the “team production” work developed by Margaret Blair and Lynn Stout.
-All these authors stressed that the ex ante interests of shareholders are served by inducing cooperation and investments from corporate stakeholders such as employees, suppliers, and creditors.
-Such cooperation and investments will be encouraged, with substantial benefits for the corporation’s development, if stakeholders can expect that corporate leaders will treat them well down the road.
+In the academic literature, this version of stakeholderism was advanced in influential studies by economists Andrei Shleifer and Larry Summers, by the prominent legal scholar Jack Coffee, and in the “team production” work developed by Margaret Blair and Lynn Stout.
+All these authors stressed that the ex ante interests of shareholders are served by inducing cooperation and investments from corporate stakeholders, such as employees, suppliers, and creditors.
+Stakeholders’ expectations that corporate leaders will treat them favorably in the future will encourage such cooperation and investments, thereby providing substantial benefits for the corporation’s development.

-In particular, on this view, corporate value will be enhanced, which in turn will also be reflected in the value that will be captured in the event of an acquisition, if stakeholders can expect that corporate leaders will look after their interests in the event of an acquisition.
-Accordingly, so the argument goes, shareholders will prosper if corporate leaders can be relied on to fulfill “implicit promises” to treat stakeholders in this way, and corporate leaders indeed act in this way.
-Indeed, the scholars developing this view argued that it justifies providing corporate leaders with substantial power over acquisitions so that they can look after the interests of stakeholders and not be forced to go along with whatever maximizes value for shareholders ex post.
+In particular, according to this view, if stakeholders can expect that corporate leaders will safeguard their interests in the event of an acquisition, corporate value will be enhanced, which, in turn, will be reflected in the value that will be captured in the event of an acquisition.
+Accordingly, the argument goes, shareholders will prosper if corporate leaders can be relied upon to fulfill “implicit promises” to treat stakeholders favorably, and corporate leaders indeed act in this way.
+In fact, the scholars advocating this view contend that it is therefore justifiable to provide corporate leaders with substantial power over acquisitions so that they can safeguard the interests of stakeholders and not be forced to agree to those terms that maximize value for shareholders ex post.

-The predictions of the above versions of stakeholderism, however, are not universally shared.
-The agency critique of stakeholderism argues that the behavior of corporate leaders expected by such stakeholderists is not consistent with the incentives such leaders have.
-In particular, corporate leaders have an array of incentives to attach weight to shareholder interests and little incentive to attach such weight to stakeholder interests.
-On this alternative account, corporate leaders negotiating the sale of the company will secure benefits for the shareholders and, to some extent, for themselves, but should not be expected to deliver material benefits to stakeholders.
-Which of these predictions is correct—whether the predictions of stakeholderism or those of its critics—is of course an empirical question and the one on which this Article focuses.
+The expectations of the above versions of stakeholderism, however, are not universally shared.
+The agency critique of stakeholderism argues that the behavior of corporate leaders that such stakeholderists anticipate is not consistent with these leaders’ incentives.
+In particular, corporate leaders have an array of incentives to attach weight to shareholder interests and little incentive to attach comparable weight to stakeholder interests.
+According to this alternative position, corporate leaders negotiating the sale of the company will secure benefits for the shareholders and, to some extent, for themselves, but should not be expected to deliver material benefits to stakeholders.
+Which of these set of expectations, or predictions is correct—those of stakeholderism or those of its critics—is of course an empirical question and the one on which this Article focuses.

-The Time of Covid
+The Time of COVID

-Before proceeding to test the empirical predictions of stakeholderism, we would like to discuss why the first eighteen months of the Covid pandemic provide a good setting for our empirical analysis.
-We identify and discuss in turn four reasons.
-First, this period was preceded and accompanied by peak support for stakeholderism in the business discourse.
+Before proceeding to test the empirical predictions of stakeholderism, we would like to discuss why the first eighteen months of the COVID pandemic provide an apt context for our empirical analysis.
+We identify and discuss four reasons.
+First, this period was preceded and accompanied by peak support for stakeholderism in business discourse.
 Second, the public health and economic crisis triggered by the pandemic heightened risks for stakeholders.
-Third, shareholders enjoyed a booming stock market and therefore would have been especially inclined to accept a reallocation of surplus to stakeholders.
-Fourth, the deals in this period were of great economic significance.
+Third, shareholders enjoyed a booming stock market, which presumably would have made them especially inclined to accept a reallocation of surplus to stakeholders.
+Fourth, the deals in this period were of considerable economic significance.

 Record Support for Stakeholder Capitalism